 Foster a near-miss reporting culture

 One of the major reasons near misses are unreported is the fear of ‘punishment’.
-Employees, concluding that their errors instigated the near-miss or they were negligent with PPE during the process, may not want to draw attention to the incident and risk being reprimanded for their ‘mistakes’.
+Employees, concluding that their errors instigated the near-miss incident or they were negligent with PPE during the process, may not want to draw attention to the incident and risk being reprimanded for their ‘mistakes’.

-Management should use any report as an opportunity to set a precedent that all near-misses will be handled calmly.
+Management should use any report as an opportunity to set a precedent that all near-misses in the workplace will be handled calmly.
 Also, giving employees the option of an anonymous reporting procedure will eradicate blaming and shaming on a sub-conscious level and make it easier for many to send in their reports.

 With visually unappealing and ‘formal’ paper-based manners, it’s not always convenient for employees to report near-misses.
 Besides, many workers will prefer to send in reports after work hours and may forget to do so before signing out.